 - “The strength of a network … is exactly the diversity of intellectual background”.

-- “…the odds of a solver’s success increased in fields in which they had no formal expertise”
+- “ … the odds of a solver’s success increased in fields in which they had no formal expertise”

 - Central tenet of crowdsourcing is network theory,

-- sociologist Mark Granovetter describes as “the strength of weak ties.”
+- Sociologist Mark Granovetter describes as “the strength of weak ties.”

 As sociology is the study of the development, structure, and functioning of human society, both AI and crowdsourcing tap into the sociological power of people potentially unfamiliar with each other or with the situation.

-Crowdsourcing your organization strategy using AI principles moves the entire change management conversations from “buy-in” to “all in”.
+Crowdsourcing your organization strategy using AI principles moves the entire change management conversations from “buy-in” to “opt in”.
 There is no stronger way to create organization alignment and commitment than to invite people into a conversation.

 Typically, AI is leveraged as an organization development or change process that involves collaborative discovery towards an organization’s peak effectiveness.
 More importantly, AI then invites people to contribute new knowledge and shared knowledge towards a future-state organization they want to be part of.
 AI is often leveraged to maximize crowdsourcing for: